Many-Body Localization in the Age of Classical Computing: Modelling MBL transition

 Another quantity considered by~\cite{Morningstar22} in the context of many-body resonances is the minimal energy gap $\delta$, and the minimal gap ratio $r_\mathrm{min}$.
 The latter quantity is obtained by minimizing \eqref{eq:er} over the entire many-body spectrum.
 Rescaling $r_\mathrm{min}$ by the expected behavior for Poisson statistics, ~\cite{Morningstar22} extract the resulting crossing points leading to yet another system size dependent disorder strength $W^{\mathrm{mg}}(L)$.
 While $W^{\mathrm{mg}}(L=16)\approx 5.7$ is significantly larger than $W^*(L=16)$, the drift of $W^{\mathrm{mg}}(L)$ with system size $L$ appears to be considerably weaker in comparison to the other disorder strengths.

-Juxtaposing the values of $W^{\mathrm{swr}}(L)$, $W^{\mathrm{mg}}(L)$ and $W^{\mathrm{avch}}(L)$ with the value of $W^*(L)$, Ref.~\cite{Morningstar22, Sels21} conclude that MBL phase, if it exists at all in the XXZ spin chain, can be present only at disorder strengths larger than $W \gtrapprox 20$.
-These results lead to two critical questions which remain open.
+Juxtaposing the values of $W^{\mathrm{swr}}(L)$, $W^{\mathrm{mg}}(L)$ and $W^{\mathrm{avch}}(L)$ with the value of $W^*(L)$,~\cite{Morningstar22, Sels21} concluded that the MBL phase, if it exists at all in the disordered XXZ spin chain, can be present only at disorder strengths larger than $W \gtrapprox 20$.
+The latter inequality stems from $W^{\mathrm{avch}}(L=14)\approx 20$, which is considerably larger than the other characteristic disorder strengths, $W^{\mathrm{swr}}(L)$, $W^{\mathrm{mg}}(L)$, and $W^*(L)$.
+This conclusion leads to two critical questions which remain open.
 The first question is whether $W^{\mathrm{avch}}(L)$, obtained in the open system approach, is relevant for the physics of isolated disordered spin chains.
 The second question is about understanding the relation of $W^{\mathrm{swr}}(L)$ and $W^{\mathrm{mg}}(L)$, which are obtained as the extreme values of ergodicity breaking indicators, with the standard quantities analyzed in the context of ETH-MBL crossover such as $W^*(L)$.
 We can improve our understanding of this connection through computational studies of disordered spin chains and reference systems, such as the Anderson model on random regular graphs, or random matrix models \cite{Kutlin24resonances}, even at system sizes available for present-day classical computers.
-An investigation of extreme value statistics of an average of local observable in disordered XXZ spin chains reports a sharp change of the properties of extreme value statistics at $W=4-7$~\cite{Colbois23}.
+An investigation of extreme value statistics of an average of local observable in the disordered XXZ spin chains reported a sharp change of the properties of extreme value statistics at $W=4-7$~\cite{Colbois23}.
 These avenues constitute intriguing directions for further studies of MBL and may shed new light on the existence and critical disorder strength of the MBL transition.